 To enhance and further modernize our natural gas system, we are installing a new natural gas main in New Castle, Delaware.
 The project will connect two existing underground natural gas lines and is needed to transport natural gas across our system so it can be delivered to customers' homes and businesses.
 The project will provide much needed additional capacity in our natural gas delivery system, helping meet the energy needs of our customers and growing demand for natural gas in northern Delaware.

-The first phase of construction has been completed and the second phase is scheduled to begin in early 2020, weather permitting.
-The second phase of this project includes a portion along the Industrial Track Trail, between Frenchtown Road and Boulden Boulevard.
-Local residents will have limited access to the Industrial Track Trail within the project area at various times this winter.
-In addition, some lane restrictions or modifications may occur on nearby roads while work is underway.
+The first phase of construction has been completed and the second phase is underway.
+The second phase of this project includes construction along a portion of the Industrial Track Trail, between Frenchtown Road and Boulden Boulevard.
+Local residents will have limited access to the Industrial Track Trail within the project area throughout the construction and restoration process.
+Phase two is expected to be completed by late November, weather permitting.
 As part the project's second phase, we will restore all areas affected by construction, including repaving the Industrial Track Trail.
+During this work, some lane restrictions or modifications may occur on nearby roads while work is underway.

 To meet growing demand for natural gas, we are proposing to build a natural gas storage tank facility in New Castle County.
 The facility will provide a reliable supply of natural gas for our 134,000 customers in New Castle County during peak winter demand – on the coldest days of the year - and help maintain affordable service.
 Demand for natural gas continues to grow and, in 2018, customer demand set a record in our service area.
 The proposed facility will help meet this demand and is expected to save customers more than $124 million over 30 years by reducing the cost of supplying natural gas on the coldest days of the year.
 All our customers who receive natural gas through Delmarva Power’s delivery system will benefit from the reliability enhancements and savings resulting from this project.